Edward the Confessor

 - Although Edward was the King of England, much of the power rested in the hands of three Saxon Earls: Leofric of Mercia, Siward of Northumbria and Godwin of Wessex.
 Edward’s favouritism towards his Norman companions upset the Anglo-Saxon Earls.

 - Edward disliked the most powerful of the Earls, Earl Godwin, because of the role Godwin had played in the death of Edward’s brother Alfred.

 - in 1051 there was a fight between a group of Edward’s Norman friends and the people of Dover.
 Edward asked Earl Godwin to punish the local people.
 Godwin refused and had to go into exile.
-Support for the Godwin family was high and when he returned a year later there was little Edward could do.
+Support for the Godwin family was high and when he returned to England a year later there was little Edward could do.

 - Edward was married to Earl Godwin’s daughter Edith but did not wish to have children with her.

 - The English throne was not hereditary and the power to appoint new kings lay with the witan, a group of royal advisors.
 Edward had no right to promise the throne to anyone.

 - Edward is said to have promised Duke William of Normandy the throne but then, on his deathbed, may have signalled that he accepted Harold Godwinson’s claim.